 Improving Your Health Through Technology

-The Health Center offers a number of Telehealth options to drive meaningful and lasting change to help patients better manage chronic conditions, improve overall health and, ultimately, reduce the costs of providing health care.
+Community Health Center offers a number of Telehealth options to drive meaningful and lasting change to help patients better manage chronic conditions, improve overall health and, ultimately, reduce the costs of providing health care.

 The program’s goal is to maximize community resources and improve care delivery systems.
 This means increased access to high quality, affordable health care, while reducing inefficiencies such as preventable emergency room visits, hospitalizations and overall cost of care.
 Telehealth benefits all of our patients and helps improve care for diverse patient populations.